Ghana, Malawi deepen ties

 Dignitaries

-Dignitaries that were present at the meetings included Ambassador Kwabena Osei Danquah, Special Advisor; Freda Bediako-Puni, Director; Kwaku Sakyi-Addo, Media Consultant; Renny Abbey, Deputy Director, and Ivy Suglo, Deputy Director, Commonwealth, all of the ministry, as well as officials from the Malawi Ministry of Foreign Affairs.
+Dignitaries that were present at the meetings included Khadijah Iddrisu, Ghana’s High Commissioner to Zambia, Ambassador Kwabena Osei Danquah, Special Advisor; Freda Bediako-Puni, Director; Kwaku Sakyi-Addo, Media Consultant; Renny Abbey, Deputy Director, and Ivy Suglo, Deputy Director, Commonwealth, all of the ministry, as well as officials from the Malawi Ministry of Foreign Affairs.